anatolipv/obichaite-se_new/obichaite-se/agenda.md

 [done] create form
 [done] form submission logic

-- cron job or something similar to handle the daily sending emails

 [pending] meta image to all or fallback - (try to use images of each page)